Best Film for the Nikon Nikkorex 35 II

 Bear in mind that you are only going to be able to get bulk rolls of black & white film.
 This is due to the fact black & white film is much easier and less expensive to develop at home.

 Home Developing and Scanning

-Any film can be processed at home.
-In fact, it's an intelligent way to reduce costs so you can shoot more film with your Nikon Nikkorex 35II.
+You can easily develop and digitize any film at home.
+In fact it is a smart way to save money so you can shoot more film with your Nikon Nikkorex 35 II.

 Black and white film is significantly easier to process.
 Temperature and time are both not as necessary to do correctly with black and white films as they are for slide or color negative.